Yips

-The yips are a sudden and unexplained loss of ability to execute certain skills in experienced performers such as athletes.
-Symptoms of the yips are losing fine motor skills and psychological issues that impact the muscle memory and decision-making, leaving them unable to perform basic skills.
+The yips are a psychoneuromuscular impediment, a sudden and unexplained loss of ability to execute certain skills in experienced performers such as athletes.
+Symptoms of the yips are losing fine motor skills and/or proprioception, or being affected by psychological issues such as performance anxiety that impact the muscle memory and decision-making, leaving them unable to perform basic skills.

 The exact cause of the yips is still not fully understood.
-A yips episode may last a short time before regaining their abilities or it can require longer term adjustments to technique before recovery occurs.
+A yips episode may last a short time before the abilities return or it can require longer term adjustments to technique before recovery occurs.
 In some cases, a player at the highest level does not recover at all, forcing them to abandon the sport altogether.
 Causes include but may not be limited to performance anxiety and neurological conditions.

 There have been a plethora of treatment options tested to ameliorate the yips, including clinical sport psychology therapy, motor imagery, pre-performance routines, medication, botulinum toxin, acupuncture, and emotional freedom techniques.
 However, their possible effectiveness is primarily based on personal experience rather than well-founded research evidence.
 Early intervention with a thorough treatment plan is imperative for recovery of athletes with yips.

+Etymology

+While the term is used for characters in L. Frank Baum's The Lost Princess of Oz of 1917, yips is said to have been popularized in the 1920s by Tommy Armour—a Scottish-American professional golfer and later golf teacher—to explain the difficulties that led him to abandon tournament play.

 Brain activity and the yips

-A specific 2021 study using electroencephalography (EEG) recordings to measure found that athletes with the yips showed increased brain activity in the alpha band when initiating movements, especially when increasing force output to match a target.
+A 2021 study using electroencephalography (EEG) recordings found that athletes with the yips showed increased brain activity in the alpha band when initiating movements, especially when increasing force output to match a target.
 In this particular study, increased brain activity in the alpha and beta bands for the treatment group after the movement compared to the control group, suggested that heightened brain activity might indicate problems with inhibitory systems or increased focus on the body part involved in the task.
-Further research must be conducted with a larger sample size, more diverse populations, and more than two EEG electrodes in order to further establish the validity of this claim.
+Further research must be conducted with a larger sample size, more diverse populations, and more than two EEG electrodes in order to confirm these theories.